 However, if gingivitis is not treated in time, it can advance to periodontitis.

 Periodontitis is marked by receding gums which creates deep pockets around your teeth.
 Bacteria invades these pockets and spread infection down to the tooth root and surrounding bone structure.
 Symptoms of periodontitis include tooth sensitivity, bad breath, and loosening of the teeth.

 If periodontitis becomes advanced, your soft and hard tissues will suffer severe and irreversible damage and your teeth will start to fall out.

 Treatment for Gum Disease

-Depending on how severe your gum disease is, Dr. Jonathan Ford and will take you through multiple phases of periodontal treatment.
+Depending on how severe your gum disease is, Dr. Jonathan Ford will take you through multiple phases of periodontal treatment.